 Staff can reassure parents that Manitoba's early learning and child care (ELCC) facilities and services are safe for children.
-Child care centres and homes consistently follow preventative practices, including environmental cleaning, frequent hand hygiene and routine screening.
-The ELCC program continues to work closely with public health to ensure that all ELCC operating practices and procedures are up-to-date and reflect the most current health management information that is available to the department.
+Child care facilities consistently follow preventative practices, including environmental cleaning, frequent hand hygiene and routine screening.
+The ELCC Program continues to work closely with public health to ensure that all ELCC operating practices and procedures are up-to-date and reflect the most current health management information that is available to the department.